liorghub/SONiC/doc/ztp/inband_ztp.md

 ## 2.2 Configuration and management requirements
 - In-band ZTP is enabled by default when the ZTP package is included.
-- User can disable in-band ZTP by adding "feat-inband" : false to /host/ztp/ztp_cfg.json.
 - In-band ZTP requires registration of 2 new traps, SAI_HOSTIF_TRAP_TYPE_DHCP_L2 and SAI_HOSTIF_TRAP_TYPE_DHCPV6_L2 traps.
 Traps should be enabled when ZTP starts and disabled when it finishes.

 # 3 Modules design